Jeanne Swarthout, Ph.D.

 She has previously served on the Arizona Commerce Authority Board; the Northeast Arizona Training Center Board; the Show Low Future Focus Committee; the Shared Unique Numbering (SUN) State-wide Implementation Team; as Chair of the Arizona Community College Presidents’ Council (ACCPC); as Community College Co-Chair, Academic Program Articulation Steering Committee (APASC); and on the Arizona Senate Task Force on Provisional Community College Statutes.

-Northland Pioneer College is a tax-supported, comprehensive community college serving over 12,000 students
+Northland Pioneer College is a tax-supported, comprehensive community college serving about 8,000 students

 annually in both Navajo and Apache counties; an area of 21,158 square miles, roughly the size of the state of West